oejames/video-web/README.md

 - Create video supercuts from your search results
 - Analyze word frequencies with N-gram analysis
 - Real-time logs of transcription and export processes
-- Drag and drop interface to reorder supercut segments
 - Preview generated videos in browser

 ## Installation